-Growing up in Greece, Greek peasant salad (or horiatiki salata) was always present at our table during the summer months.
+Growing up in Greece, the classic Greek peasant salad (or horiatiki salata) was always present at our table during the summer months.
 With home-grown tomatoes that my father was planting from seeds every year (and tended religiously throughout the summer), and, with the best local Feta cheese from barrels stored in our cellar, this iconic salad was always part of our summertime meals.

 A simple dish like this depends highly on seasonal and good quality produce: perfectly ripe and juicy tomatoes, crispy cucumbers, mild red onions, and wild Greek oregano.
 This gets topped with a chunk of creamy Greek Feta cheese (the real stuff please, no substitutes allowed here) and sharp Kalamata olives, and is then all doused with the best extra virgin olive oil you can obtain.
 How can you possibly get it wrong?